FrancesAkor/Classic-Arcade-Game-Clone/README.md

 ## How to Run

-To run this application, download or clone the zip file from this repository to your computer and then open click on the index.html file to open the game in your browser.
-Alternatively, you can click on the live link in the section below.
+To run this application, download or clone the zip file from this repository to your computer and then click on the index.html file to open the game in your browser.
+Alternatively, you can click on the link in the **Link to Live page** section below to play.

 ## How to Play